tschuehly/spring-view-component/README.md

 </div>
 ```

-You can use also pass a custom path as annotation parameter: `@PostViewAction("/customPath/addItemAction")`
+You can also pass a custom path as annotation parameter: `@PostViewAction("/customPath/addItemAction")`

 You can use different ViewAction Annotations that map to the corresponding htmx ajax methods: https://htmx.org/docs/#ajax